What is the Method Statement for Construction of Manhole?

 Contractor to provide the as-built survey record drawings including the existing underground utilities and existing manhole in the vicinity of work once it is completed.

 Surveyor will recheck to ensure that finish levels are acceptable.
 Any discrepancy in the levels, action notice is issued and work is rectified as per requirement.

-During pipe laying, if the alignment deviated within the permissible limit, the manhole will be adjusted so that all the lines should be the center of the manhole as well as invert level is according to the approved profile shop drawing.
+During pipe laying, if the alignment deviated within the permissible limit, the manhole will be adjusted so that all the lines should be at the center of the manhole as well as the invert level is according to the approved profile shop drawing.